 - Social Media and Influence

-- Social Media in Japan
+- APPROXIMATE Advertising Costs in Japan

 - An Interesting Study from the Social Media Seminar